logflash/t3code/README.md

 - **Conversation forking.** Branch any chat into a fresh draft that inherits its model, modes, and worktree.
 Nothing's saved until you send.

+- **Message queue.** Line up follow-up prompts in a git-style Queue panel: park ideas as *Unstaged*, stage the ones you want to send, and staged messages fire top-to-bottom as soon as the agent goes idle (with a pause toggle to hold them).
+  Drag to reorder, double-click to edit, and once anything's staged your normal sends fall in line behind it instead of jumping ahead.

 - **Sync with remote, with LLM conflict resolution (experimental).** Pull a remote branch into your thread's branch from a dialog; conflicts are resolved and verified by an LLM, and the whole merge rolls back if anything can't be resolved